Henry IV, Holy Roman Emperor: Civil war

-Henry sent envoys to the synod of Lent in Rome and demanded the Pope excommunicate Rudolf, hinting he was ready to appoint an antipope to achieve his goal.
-Instead Pope Gregory excommunicated and deposed Henry and acknowledged Rudolf as the lawful king.
-A treatise, known as The Defence of King Henry, was published in Henry's defence which emphasised his hereditary claim to his realms.
-The treatise, likely written by the jurist Petrus Crassus, uses arguments based on Roman Law, showing the corpus juris civilis had already been studied in Italy.
-Before returning to Germany, Henry's envoys, Archbishop Liemar of Bremen and Bishop Rupert of Bamberg, raised a rebellion against the Pope's principal Italian ally Matilda of Tuscany.
-They also secured the support of northern Italian aristocrats for Henry.
+Henry sent envoys to the Roman synod of Lent demanding that Pope Gregory excommunicate Rudolf, hinting his willingness to appoint an antipope.
+Instead, Gregory excommunicated and deposed Henry and recognised Rudolf as king.
+A treatise, The Defence of King Henry, was published stressing Henry's hereditary right.
+It employed Roman-law arguments, reflecting the study of the Corpus juris civilis in Italy.
+Before returning, Henry's envoys, Archbishop Liemar of Bremen and Bishop Rupert of Bamberg, raised a revolt against the Pope's ally Matilda of Tuscany and secured the backing of northern Italian aristocrats.
+Henry's second excommunication proved less damaging than the first.
+At a council in Mainz in May 1080, German prelates and nobles deposed Gregory, claiming he had disrupted the natural order.
+In June a synod in Brixen said he was a heretic selling church offices and elected Archbishop Wibert of Ravenna pope as Clement III.
+Henry then returned to Germany and prepared a new campaign in Saxony.